MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMicrosoftTunnelSiteMicrosoftTunnelServer.md

 ```

 ### -LastCheckinDateTime
-When the MicrosoftTunnelServer last checked in
+Indicates when the server last checked in

 ```yaml
 Type: DateTime